TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Experiments and Results

 \section{Experiments and Results}

-We now turn to an empirical evaluation.
-First, we study \methodname{}'s performance in two settings: (a)~real-world \HDLSS{} biomedical datasets (Section \ref{subsec:real_world_results}) and (b)~standard benchmark tasks for predictive tabular machine learning (Section \ref{subsec:benchmarks}).
-Then, we assess its interpretability in Section \ref{subsec:interpretability}.
+We now turn to the empirical analysis.
+First, we study TabPFN-Wide's performance in two settings: (a)~real-world HDLSS omics datasets (\autoref{subsec:real_world_results}) and (b)~standard benchmark tasks for predictive tabular machine learning (\autoref{subsec:benchmarks}) as well as a synthetic SNP dataset.
+Then, we assess its interpretability in \autoref{subsec:interpretability}.